RooyyDoe/browser-technologies-2021/README.md

 ### Fall-back explained

-I am not making use of this subject to much into my code next to the one for javascript, so I want to give another example that will explain it in more details.
-The reason I am not making use of this is that all the browsers that I test in work fine with the javascript code I use, but whenever I am going to expand to more browser this will maybe a good `feature detection` option:
+I am not making use of this subject too much into my code next to the one for javascript, so I want to give another example that will explain it in more details.
+The reason I am not making use of this is that all the browsers that I tested in, worked fine with the javascript code I used.
+However, when I am going to expand to more browsers this will maybe be a good `feature detection` option:

 ```
 function addEventListener() {